-- a) in accordance with any relevant code of practice issued by the Gambling Commission; - b) in accordance with any relevant guidance issued by the Gambling Commission; - c) reasonably consistent with the licensing objectives; and - d) in accordance with the authority's statement of licensing policy.

-13.2 A premises licence may also be reviewed by the Licensing Authority of its own volition.

-13.3 In determining what action, if any should be taken following a review, the Licensing Authority will have regard to the principles set out in section 153 of the Act, as well as any relevant representations.
+- a) in accordance with any relevant code of practice issued by the Gambling Commission; - b) in accordance with any relevant guidance issued by the Gambling Commission; - c) reasonably consistent with the licensing objectives; and - d) in accordance with the authority's statement of licensing policy. - 13.2.1 13.3 In determining what action, if any should be taken following a review, the Licensing Authority will have regard to the principles set out in section 153 of the Act, as well as any relevant representations.

-14 Appeals
+14 14 Appeals

-14.1 Any party aggrieved by a decision of the Licensing Sub Committee and with standing to appeal (as specified within the Act) may appeal against the decision to the local Magistrates Court.
+- 14.1 Any party aggrieved by a decision of the Licensing Sub Committee and with standing to appeal (as specified within the Act) may appeal against the decision to the local Magistrates Court.
 An appeal has to be started by the giving of a notice of appeal by the appellant to the 'Magistrates' Court within a period of 21 days from the day on which the appellant was notified by the Licensing Authority of the decision appealed against.
-This current local Court is St Albans Magistrates' Court.

-14.2 The Licensing Authority will always be a respondent to the appeal, but in cases where a favourable decision has been made an applicant against the representations of a responsible authority or an interested party, the holder of the premises licence or club premises certificate will also be entitled to act as a respondent.
+This current local Court is St Albans Magistrates' Court. - 14.2 The Licensing Authority will always be a respondent to the appeal, but in cases where a favourable decision has been made an applicant against the representations of a Responsible Authority or an interested party, the holder of the premises licence or club premises certificate will also be entitled to act as a respondent. - - a) dismiss the appeal - b) substitute for the decision appealed against any other decision which could have been made by the Licensing Authority; or - c) remit the case to the Licensing Authority to dispose of it in accordance with the direction oof the court. - 14.4 The court may make such order as to costs as it thinks fit, but will be required to bear in mind guidance and legislation about the awarding of costs against a public body.